 Leading by example with a servant mindset can have a profound impact.
 As a leader, working in the trenches with staff is far from glamorous but makes ambitious goals possible.
 This is the story of when I helped Steven Curtis Chapman pull off a spectacular performance at The Kennedy Center in Washington, DC.

-I recently was a behind the scenes guest for Steven Curtis Chapman’s performance at the Kennedy Center.
+I was a behind the scenes guest for Steven Curtis Chapman’s performance at The Kennedy Center.
 The live performance included a 250 member choir and full orchestra.
 After the dress rehearsal, the choir returned to the hotel to get refreshed and changed for the main event.
 However, right before the choir was to board the buses to the Kennedy Center for the performance, the skies opened in a complete down pour.
 It rained so hard the street was flooded with 6 inches of water.
 The buses were 15 yards from the covered exit of the hotel and the choir would have gotten drenched trying to load the buses.
 The director looked out in complete disbelief and began asking for suggestions on what to do.
 I then suggested I could speak to the concierge to see if they had some umbrellas and she agreed.

 Water Filling Streets